alienspaces/ember-intl-phraseapp/README.md

 # Ember-intl-phraseapp

-Enable PhraseApp In-Context editor for emberjs applications that use ember-intl
+Provide support for the PhraseApp 'In-Context Editor' for emberjs applications that use ember-intl

 ## Installation